 Portfolio Attribution is produced by RiverPark Advisors, LLC (RiverPark), the Fund's adviser.
 Although RiverPark believes that its attribution methodology adheres to generally accepted standards in the industry, attribution analysis is not an exact science and different methodologies may produce different results.

-Performance attribution is shown ex-cash and gross of fees.
+Performance Attribution is shown gross of fees.
 Holdings are subject to change.